Minimalistic Unsupervised Learning with the Sparse Manifold Transform

 {\bf Connection to the deep latent-embedding methods.} There are important connection between the SOTA latent-embedding SSL methods\cite{chen2020simple, bardes2021vicreg}.
 In particular, Optimization~\ref{opt:smt_similarity} can be considered the simplest form of VICReg \cite{bardes2021vicreg}, whereas the VC regularization is replaced by a hard constraint, and a sparse feature function replaces the deep neural encoder.
+See exact formulation in Appendix~\ref{app:vicreg}.
 This connection is even stronger given the evidence that VICReg is essentially building a representation of image patches \cite{chen2022intra}.
 In this sense, SMT can be considered the simplest form of VICReg.